parasop/poru/README.md

 # About

-To use you need a configured[Lavalink](https://github.com/Frederikam/Lavalink) instance.
+To use you need a configured [Lavalink](https://github.com/Frederikam/Lavalink) instance.

 - Stable client
-            - 100 % Compatible with Lavalink
+- 100% Compatible with Lavalink
-            - Object - oriented
+- Object-oriented
-            - 100 % Customizable
+- 100% Customizable
 - Easy to setup

 ## Implementation